If generative AI is the answer, what is the question?: Foundations of Generative AI

 \subsubsection{Privacy}

 Differential privacy (DP) is a well‐established theoretical framework within which machine learning algorithms with formal privacy guarantees have been developed and deployed.
 In DP learning there is a fundamental trade‐off between the strength of the privacy guarantee and the sample complexity needed to achieve a target accuracy: smaller privacy parameters (more stringent privacy) typically require more samples, and in some cases can render an otherwise learnable problem unlearnable.
 For example, threshold functions are easy to learn in the PAC framework without privacy, but cannot be learned with DP.
 There is a remarkable structural connection here with online learning: the classes that are learnable with approximate DP are exactly those that are online learnable.
+Approximate DP allows a small failure probability $\delta$, in contrast to pure DP, and this relaxation is essential for the equivalence with online learnability.

 For distribution learning under the total variation metric, Bun et al.~\cite{bun24not} construct a class that is learnable without privacy but not learnable with approximate DP.
 However, they do not consider other metrics, nor do they investigate whether natural distribution families satisfy conditions under which private distribution learning is possible.
 There is much to be done in understanding the possibilities and limits of privately learning distributions for both evaluation and generation.